 The Group's exposure to market risk from changes in interest rates relates primarily to the loans and borrowings.
 Loans and borrowings issued at variable interest rates expose the Group to changes in interest rates.
 The Group's policy is to manage its interest rate exposure by issuing borrowings at fixed interest rates or entering into derivative financial instruments to convert the majority of floating rate exposures to fixed rate.
-At 31 March 2018, 89.6% (2017: 78.6%) of the borrowings (including the effect of the derivative financial instruments) were subject to fixed interest rates, which are defined as borrowings with an interest reset date greater than one year.
+At 31 March 2019, 93.8% (2018: 89.6%) of the borrowings (including the effect of the derivative financial instruments) were subject to fixed interest rates, which are defined as borrowings with an interest reset date greater than one year.

-2018 2017 At balance date the interest rate contracts outstanding were: \$000 \$000 Interest rate swaps notional value 100,000 190,000 Fair value of interest rate swaps (3,188) (4,811) Cross currency interest rate swaps notional value 99,491 - Fair value of cross currency interest rate swaps (6.239)
+2019 2018 At balance date the interest rate contracts outstanding were: \$000 \$000 Interest rate swaps notional value 175,000 100,000 Fair value of interest rate swaps asset/(liability) (10,922) (3,188) Change in fair value of outstanding hedging instruments (7,734) - Change in value of hedged item used to determine hedge effectiveness 8,792 - Cross currency interest rate swaps notional value 99,491 99,491 Fair value of cross currency interest rate swaps asset/(liability) 2,906 (6,239) Change in fair value of outstanding hedging instruments 9,145 (6,239) Change in value of hedged item used to determine hedge effectiveness (9,145) 6,239